-NIALL TRASK is a freelance filmmaker.
-Raised in Suffolk, Anglo-American, Niall studied film, spent a few years travelling and working in the Art Dept., slowly building a portfolio as a Director/Video Artist.
-Highlights include a video collaboration with Animal Collective, extensive touring Europe VJing for Flamingods and directing two absurd shorts which found an audience at Festivals.
-As of 2016, Niall is represented by OB Management as a music video director, recently joined Flamingods as a full-time touring member and was Production Designer on Tracy's film Appellation.
-When not on tour, Niall is based in Brixton, rendering, developing an AV act and a new film. @thekillshop
+NIALL TRASK is an Anglo-American, raised in Suffolk and now based in Brixton.
+Niall studied film, spent a few years travelling and working in the Art Dept. on films, whilst building a portfolio of his own work on the side.
+Highlights include a video collaboration with Animal Collective, extensive touring as a VJ for Middle Eastern-psychedelic band Flamingods and directing left-field short films.
+Niall is now represented by OB Management as a music video director and works as a freelance VJ, Editor & Production Designer. @thekillshop

 If you'd like to get screened at a future SLS event, please read our submissions guidelines and then submit your film to us via FilmFreeway - the #1 film submission platform; it's quick, easy and is one of the fastest growing film communities.

 We're proud to showcase a programme of shorts from around the world and from a range of filmmakers.
 Check out our programme of upcoming events to see what we're looking for right now.